xtrul/motioncam-player/README.md

     cmake --build build --config Release
     ```

-FFmpeg is required for the "Export to ProRes" feature.
+FFmpeg is required for the "Export to DNxHR" feature.
 When detected, the build
-system defines the `ENABLE_PRORES_EXPORT` flag.
+system defines the `ENABLE_DNXHR_EXPORT` flag.
 It will link using the
 `FFMPEG::` imported targets provided by vcpkg when they are available, falling
 back to the `${FFMPEG_LIBRARIES}` list otherwise.
 The CMake configuration will
 fail if the libraries cannot be found via vcpkg.
 When running the application on